galaxyhaxz/smw-src/README.md

 ## Introduction

 This was my first large-scale reverse engineering project.
-It is based on the documentation `all.log` provided by smwcentral and assembles a binary exact ROM.
+It assembles the binary exact ROM `Super Mario World (U) [!].smc`.

 An older modified version of WLA is used to assemble the code.
 A modified tool that can handle all graphic formats is provided, but sadly I have lost the source code.